Hiring a Medical Malpractice Lawyer: What to Expect

 Failures in our healthcare system — including hospital injuries and errors by doctors, nurses, and other providers — are among the leading causes of injury and death in Maine and around the U.S. People who have been harmed often feel betrayed by the professionals and institutions they once trusted.
 So it’s no surprise that for them, emotions run deep.

-Here are some common emotions people are feeling when they contact us about a potential medical malpractice case:
+Here are some common emotions people are feeling when before they contact us about a potential medical malpractice case:

-Nervous about the process.
+1. Nervous about the process.

-Relax.
-All those things are OK.
-We talk to people every day who are facing the most difficult challenges of their lives.
-We expect a roller coaster of emotions.
-You do not need to have any notes prepared.
-All you need is to be yourself, speak with us honestly, and be willing to tackle your problems with us.
-We will help you through the process, from finding solutions to your immediate needs to helping you manage your ongoing medical care.
+We will walk you through the medical malpractice process, from getting access to your medical records, to talking to you about your follow-up care.
 Everything we discuss is confidential and protected under the law.
 It is never a waste of time for us to work with people in need of help.
 That’s why we do what we do.

-Worried about money.
+2. Worried about money.

 Many people who contact our medical malpractice lawyers are already struggling to make ends meet.
 They have a table piled high with medical bills and other debts.
 They’ve lost time at work, or are disabled.
 Naturally, they can’t take on other expenses.
 They want to know: How much will it cost for a lawyer to review and take on my case?

-You pay nothing up front and nothing unless we win your case.
+You pay nothing up front and nothing unless we win your medical malpractice case.
 We will talk with you, evaluate your situation, including doing research and thoroughly reviewing your medical records, free of charge.
 This is true even if we decide you don’t have a viable claim.
 If we do take your case and win a settlement or a jury verdict in your favor, a percentage of the compensation goes to pay for our costs and the work done by our legal team (i.e. record gathering, filing fees, document handling, travel, etc.).
 The percentage varies depending on the details and complexity of the case.

 “I’m not the type of person who sues someone.”
 “I’ve worked with my doctor for years and really respect him/her.”
 If this is how you feel, you’re in good company.
 It says a lot about your values and that you view the justice system and lawsuits seriously.
 So do we.

-There’s often discomfort or feelings of guilt in taking legal action against another individual or an organization.
+There’s often discomfort or feelings of hesitancy when taking legal action against another individual or an organization.
 We understand that.
 But there are other factors that must be considered.
 When doctors are negligent and someone is hurt or killed, they must be held accountable.
 This helps make sure healthcare companies put safety first.
 Our civil justice system is designed to provide you with fair compensation if you are harmed by the negligence of others.

-Angry at the situation.
+4. Angry at the situation.

 We give you the space and time to express that anger.
 It’s our job to listen and make sure you are heard!
 The frustration you have experienced, in fact, is part of your case.
 We want you to feel safe and protected and we will do everything we can to help you regain your voice, your power, and get back to living your life.